 Nael Nadif Kasri, Ph.D.
 (Radboud University Medical Center)

-An all human iPSC-based neuronal network platform for functional validation of autism-linked variants.
+A human stem cell-based neuronal network platform for functional validation of autism-linked variants

 Christopher J. R. Loewen, Ph.D.
 (University of British Columbia)